criver9/Inferring-FPP/README.md

 2. The file Hessian Determ Analytics Synthetic Purkinje.nb estimates the Hessian of the posterior distribution of a given model at the optimal fit estimated in the    step 1.
 3. ImportanceSamplingGitDic2020.m estimated the log-marginal likelihood for a the selected model.

-Note: Steps 2 and 3 need to be evaluated for each model in the hierarchy, until the simplest model that represents the data is found.
+Note: 1) Steps 2 and 3 need to be evaluated for each model in the hierarchy, until the simplest model that represents the data is found.
+2) If optimal values fall at the boundary of the parameter domain Hessian needs to be manually modified as explain in Material and Methods of [1].

+# Figure's Generation

+1. The file GenerateFig3AutoGit.m generates figures similar to Fig 3 and Fig 4 in [1].

 # References